eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 #### Receiving data
 For simplicity we assume that we periodically check for new data.
 It is also possible to explicitly wait for data using the [Waitset](../../../iceoryx_examples/waitset/README.md).
-The code to recieve the data is the same, the only difference is the way we wake up before checking for data.
+The code to receive the data is the same, the only difference is the way we wake up before checking for data.
 ```
 while(keepRunning) {